zeinafahim/RewardTheFarmer/README.md

 _From the list above, identify the **5 or 6 specific use cases** you will implement for this course.
 Note: User Authentication is mandatory._

 1.  **User Authentication** (Registration/Login)
-2. Send Waste collection request
+2. Send Waste Collection Request
 3. E-wallet
 4. Transaction History
-5. Micro Loan request
+5. Microloan Request

 ---